 Today we’re going to teach you a brief history of annuities.
 Because of the connection with retirement, one might assume that annuities are a more recent phenomenon.
-In reality, its origins can be traced all the way back to the Roman Empire.
+In reality, the origins of annuities can be traced all the way back to the Roman Empire.

 In the Beginning

-During the Roman Empire, buyers and sellers entered into contracts that were called “annua” in Latin — which was the predecessor of the English word annual.
+It was during the Roman Empire that buyers and sellers entered into contracts that were called “annua” in Latin — which was the predecessor of the English word annual.
 Similar to what annuities today are like, “annua involved a buyer paying a lump sum to a seller who would later make annual payments to the buyer each year until the buyer passed,” writes Steve Jurich, aka My Annuity Guy.

 But, there was another beneficiary of annua.
 And, this was the “Roman soldier who received military service compensation in the form of annual stipends,” says Jurich.
 “Governments and militaries would repeat this practice many times throughout the coming centuries.”

 “As is often the case, necessity was the mother of this invention,” adds Jurich.
 “Sellers were unable to predict the lifespan of the buyers, which is necessary knowledge to create the terms of the annua contracts.”
 As such, the endgame “was to make enough of a profit on the annua whose buyers passed before the full payout and therefore cover the losses experienced on those whose lives surpassed the original contract.”

 Eventually, these early annuities were modified so that payments would last for a specific period of years.
 And, just like today, this was called a “term.”

 It was also in Ancient Rome where the first version of today’s actuarial table originated.
 It was the creation of Domitius Ulpianus, who’s believed to be the first annuity dealer, to calculate the probability of human life expectancy at the time.